 By these, one can comprehend that the festival Rakshābandhan is not a mere cultural festival, but is an ancient Sanātan Dhārmic tradition.

 Various names related to Rakhi

 India is a country of festivities and fairs, a land of culture and ritual.
 In various states of India, this festival is commemorated by various names.
-For instance, in the western Indian region, Rakhi is known as “Nariyal Purnima” and symbolize the full moon like coconut.
+For instance, in the western Indian region, Rakhi is known as “Nariyal Purnima” and symbolizes the full moon like coconut.
 In southern India, this festivity is called “Avani Avittam or Upakarmam”.
-“Kajari Purnima” is the name by which Raksha Bandhan is observed in central India and in other areas rakhi is also called as “Rakhi Purnima”.
+“Kajari Purnima” is the name by which Raksha Bandhan is observed in central India and in other areas rakhi is also called “Rakhi Purnima”.